How long will you practice?

 3. Notice how natural speed speech are positioned in sentences

-5. After completing each sentence, listen to the audio again while reading your correctly ordered sentence
+5. After completing each sentence, listen again while reading your answer